PLrolle/docs/_docs/contact-syncing/facebook.md

 Sync your Facebook contacts with ChatApp.
 Any of your Facebook friends with ChatApp accounts are automatically added to your contact list!

 > Signing up with Facebook automatically starts syncing contacts.
+Sync your Facebook contacts with ChatApp.
+Any of your Facebook friends with ChatApp accounts are automatically added to your contact list!
+Sync your Facebook contacts with ChatApp.
+Any of your Facebook friends with ChatApp accounts are automatically added to your contact list!

+> Sync your Facebook contacts with ChatApp.
+Any of your Facebook friends with ChatApp accounts are automatically added to your contact list!

 To sync your contacts: